How Does Chronic Pain Affect Emotional Wellbeing?

 Here are some effective strategies:

-• Deep breathing: Techniques like diaphragmatic breathing, box breathing, or the 4-7-8 technique can reduce anxiety and promote relaxation by calming the nervous system.
+• Deep-Breathing Exercises: Techniques like diaphragmatic breathing, box breathing, or the 4-7-8 technique can reduce anxiety and promote relaxation by calming the nervous system.

-• Visualization: Imagine peaceful scenes or visualize yourself successfully managing a challenging situation.
+• Guided Visualisation: Imagine peaceful scenes or visualize yourself successfully managing a challenging situation.
 This can promote positive thinking and emotional resilience.

 • Cognitive behavioral therapy (CBT): CBT helps individuals identify and change negative thought patterns that exacerbate emotional distress, improving coping mechanisms and reducing anxiety or depression.